 Educational Assessments

 These assessments are employed in educational settings to assess students’ ability to retain and recall information, skills that can influence academic performance.
 They are also used to identify learning disabilities related to recollection.
-Memory testing often suggests accommodations and interventions that help the person learn or work to their potential despite challenges.
+Memory testing often suggests accommodations and interventions that help people learn or work to their potential despite challenges.

 Occupational and Vocational Memory Testing